samu8991/Modelling_prj/projectII/report.md

 The first notable thing is that the convergence time does not depend on the value of the weight itself, but rather there seems to exist a relationship which quantifies the similarity of the behaviours and the convergence times.

-Where $d$ is the depth of the node and each $w_j$ is the weight of the edge on the j-th step.
-- the convergence time,
-- the depth of the considered node,
-- the product of the weights of the traversed edges.

 Indeed, when comparing `Configuration 1` and `Configuration 5` (in which the difference is only the magnitude of the weights) we can clearly see that they have the same behaviour even though completely different weights.
 On the other hand, `Configurations` `1`, `2` and `4` have increasingly similar behaviour, with the slower nodes matching the behaviour of the faster ones.

 Another important aspect to underly is the _class of convergence_.
 In the context of the first five configurations, only two curves are clearly visibile.
 This happens because nodes `s1` and `s2` converge at the same time: they _belong to the same class_.
 The same can be said for nodes `s3`, `s4`, `s5` and `s6`.

-Altough there seems to be a simple relationship, the next example demonstrates things are more complicated.
+Although there seems to be a simple relationship, the next example demonstrates things are more complicated.

 In `Configuration 6` the tree is _unbalanced_ and this fact heavily modify the behaviour.
 The table shows the convergence times of the nodes for this configuration in increasing order: